 For example, recording a video presentation traditionally involved the use of specialized hardware and software, and as a result, required the involvement of the corporate AV team.
 Once a video presentation is recorded, it’s typically been sent to a videographer who uses professional software to edit the video.
 From there, either the AV team or someone in the L&D organization compresses and converts the video into multiple formats to ensure efficient playback on any employee’s laptop, tablet, or smartphone.
 Finally, the various video presentation files are uploaded to an internal server, configured for streaming, linked to related eLearning modules, integrated with the corporate LMS, and published for employees.

-Specifically, here are seven ways that an enterprise video platform can streamline the development of video-based eLearning.
+Specifically, here are seven ways that an enterprise video platform can be used for video-based eLearning authoring and more.

 Enterprise video platforms push the technical aspects of video capture into the background, allowing L&D teams to focus on building and delivering great content.
 With an EVP, trainers can simply launch the video capture software and press record.
 The video platform will automatically start the trainer’s PowerPoint slide show and begin recording video of the trainer (using a USB webcam or any other camera plugged into the computer) along with their slides and other on-screen content.
 When the video presentation is complete, the trainer simply presses stop.